zpainter/iassist/content/about/regional-report-2005-2006-united-states.md

 Reynolds Award.
 This award provides funding for research in the field of documents librarianship,

-Julie Linden and Ann Green published an article, \"[Don\'t Leave the Data in the Dark](http://www.dlib.org/dlib/january06/linden/01linden.html): Issues in Digitizing Print Statistical Publications.\" It appeared inthe January 2006 issue of *D-Lib Magazine* (Volume 12, number 1).
+Julie Linden and Ann Green published an article, "[Don't Leave the Data in the Dark](http://www.dlib.org/dlib/january06/linden/01linden.html): Issues in Digitizing Print Statistical Publications."
+It appeared inthe January 2006 issue of *D-Lib Magazine* (Volume 12, number 1).

 Ron Jantz, Rutgers University, coauthored (with  Michael J. Giarlo) "[Digital Preservation](http://www.dlib.org/dlib/june05/jantz/06jantz.html):
-Architecture and Technology for Trusted Digital Repositories,\" which appeared in the June 2005 issue of D-Lib Magazine (Volume 11 Number 6)
+Architecture and Technology for Trusted Digital Repositories," which appeared in the June 2005 issue of D-Lib Magazine (Volume 11 Number 6)

 Dan Tsang, social science data librarian at University of California,